-IRC 164 of Internal Revenue Code provides for itemized deduction of income tax that you pay to State and Local administration.
-This post is going to simplify the law related to itemized deduction of state and local income tax through five questions and answer.
-Each one will explain in simple words something about the deduction of taxes paid by you .
+IRC 164 of the Internal Revenue Code provides for the itemized deduction for state income tax or local income tax.
+This post is going to simplify the law related to the itemized deduction of state and local income tax through five questions and answer.
+Each one will explain in simple words something about the deduction of income tax that you paid to state or local authorities.

 What does IRC 164 say ?

 The law under Section 164 of 26 US Code provides for deduction of State & Local income tax paid by a taxpayer .
-The law is as unde :
+The law is as under :

 (a)General rule Except as otherwise provided in this section, the following taxes shall be allowed as a deduction for the taxable year within which paid or accrued: